MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

 1. If the displayed user is not the intended user, select **Connect as another user** and proceed to add or select the appropriate account.

-1. In case your user is linked to multiple Azure AD directories, select **Switch directory** to access a dropdown menu listing all directories associated with the current account.
+1. Select **Switch directory** to access a dropdown menu listing all directories associated with the current account.
 Choose the relevant directory for this specific cluster connection.

     :::image type="content" source="media/web-ui-add-cluster/switch-directories.png" alt-text="Screenshot of option to switch directory." lightbox="media/web-ui-add-cluster/switch-directories.png":::